-Thank you for your interest in DeKalb Medical School of Radiologic Technology.
-The 24-month program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Drive, Suite 2850, Chicago, IL., 60606-3182, Phone Number 312.704.5300.
+Thank you for your interest in Emory Decatur Hospital School of Radiologic Technology.
+The 24-month program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Drive, Suite 2850, Chicago, IL, 60606-3182, Phone Number 312.704.5300.
 Upon graduation, you will be eligible to take the American Registry of Radiologic Technologists (ARRT) to become a registered technologist in radiology, R.T (R).

 What is radiologic technology?

 Radiologic technology is the technical science that deals with the use of X-rays or radioactive substances for diagnostic and therapeutic purposes in medicine.

 A radiologic technologist that specializes in the use of X-rays to create images of the body is a radiographer.
 Radiographers perform a wide variety of diagnostic X-ray procedures, including examinations of the skeletal system, chest, and abdomen.
 They administer contrast media to visualize the gastrointestinal tract and genitourinary system.
 They also assist the radiologist during more specialized contrast media procedures, such as those used to visualize the spinal cord (myelography) and the joint spaces (arthrography).